 Dear Parents and Carers,

-as you are aware, the school was inspected by Ofsted in November 2017.
+The school was inspected by Ofsted in November 2017.
 We are writing to share the key findings.

 Firstly, we would like to thank everyone involved in the Inspection for their contribution: the children who were a credit to the school in everything they did; the staff for their hard work and professionalism; and the parents and carers who made their views clear through conversations with Inspectors and via the online ParentView survey.
 The report will be published on the Ofsted website shortly, so we have provided a short summary below for parents covering the key points.

 The Inspector was very positive about a number of areas, and identified the following strengths:

 The Inspector also identified the following areas of improvement: